PvPClt/project/fsb_en.md

 **PROGRAMMING SELF-DESTRUCTION: THE HEART-STOP PROTOCOL**

 Russia, Moscow.
 A cozy apartment in a high-rise building.
-Relaxing comfortably in armchairs, two Russian intelligence officers talk shop.
+Inside — two Russian intelligence officers relaxing comfortably in armchairs.

 **SENKO**: